timstr/taipan-webapp/README.md

 ## How to build it

 Requires [yarn](https://yarnpkg.com/).
-After cloning, run `yarn` in the project root to fetch the dependencies.
-Then to build, run `yarn build` from the project root.
+After cloning, run `$ yarn` in the project root to fetch the dependencies.
+Then to build, run `$ yarn build` from the project root.
 You can optionally set the `NODE_ENV` environment variable to either `development` or `production` to build in debug or release mode, respectively, before running the build command.